hingwatsang/NLP-with-Sequence-Models/README.md

 In Course 3 of the Natural Language Processing Specialization, I :

-a) Train a neural network with GLoVe word embeddings to perform sentiment analysis of tweets,
+a) Train a neural network with GLoVe word embeddings to perform sentiment analysis of tweets,<br>
-b) Generate synthetic Shakespeare text using a Gated Recurrent Unit (GRU) language model,
+b) Generate synthetic Shakespeare text using a Gated Recurrent Unit (GRU) language model,<br>
-c) Train a recurrent neural network to perform named entity recognition (NER) using LSTMs with linear layers, and
+c) Train a recurrent neural network to perform named entity recognition (NER) using LSTMs with linear layers, and <br>
-d) Use so-called ‘Siamese’ LSTM models to compare questions in a corpus and identify those that are worded differently but have the same meaning.
+d) Use so-called ‘Siamese’ LSTM models to compare questions in a corpus and identify those that are worded differently but have the same meaning.<br>

 ## Assignment 1: Sentiment with Deep Neural Networks